⚡ Capital X Panel Designer Advanced for ECAD–MCAD integration

 Increasing product complexity requires closer alignment between electrical and mechanical disciplines.

-Unlike file-based ECAD–MCAD workflows, electromechanical co-design inside Siemens Xcelerator maintains associativity between schematics, 3D models and BOM data.
+Unlike file-based ECAD–MCAD workflows, electromechanical co-design and PLM alignment inside Siemens Xcelerator maintains associativity between schematics, 3D models and BOM data.

 Electromechanical co-design inside Siemens Xcelerator enables: